 Can I get free trees from the City?

 At this time, the City does not have a supply of trees available to the public.

 What trees does the City work on?

 We maintain trees growing on City property, including trees on street rights-of-way, in parks, and on other City properties.
 The City will remove trees that are growing on City property and that are hazardous or at least 50 percent or more dead.
 Street rights-of-way may vary, so if a tree close to the street needs attention, let us know.
 We will evaluate the tree and determine if it is on the right-of-way.
 If the tree needs work and is on the right-of-way, we will do the work at no charge to you.
 If the tree is not on the right-of-way, we will let you know.
-We can not perform tree work on private property, so will need to hire an arborist.
+We cannot perform tree work on private property, so you will need to hire an arborist.

 I think my tree should be cut down.
 Will the City do that?

 Once it is confirmed that the tree is on City property, the tree will be evaluated in order to determine the status or need for removal.

 I have a tree in my backyard that needs some work.
 Will the City do this work?